 Syphilis Blood Test

 You also need to have a syphilis blood test if you are 15 years or older.
-Just like with the gonorrhea test, applicants under the age of 15 who have a history or symptoms of syphilis must also have this test.
+Applicants under the age of 15 who have a history or symptoms of syphilis must also have this test.
 If you test positive for syphilis, you must also have treatment before you can pass the immigration medical exam.
 As per new regulations, the syphilis blood test can only be done at the civil surgeon’s office.

 How to prepare for the green card medical exam?